 We are a leading marine specialty contractor serving the heavy civil marine infrastructure market.
-We provide a broad range of marine construction and specialty services on, over and under the water along the Gulf Coast, the Atlantic Seaboard, the West Coast, Canada and the Caribbean Basin, as well as have a presence in Australia and the Middle East.
-Our customers include federal, state and municipal governments, the combination of which accounted for approximately 49% of our revenue in the year ended December 31, 2012, as well as private commercial and industrial enterprises.
+We provide a broad range of marine construction and specialty services on, over and under the water in the continental United States, Alaska, Canada and the Caribbean Basin.
+Our customers include federal, state and municipal governments, the combination of which accounted for approximately 49% of our revenue in the year ended December 31, 2014, as well as private commercial and industrial enterprises.
 We are headquartered in Houston, Texas.

-2012 Recap and 2013 Outlook
+2014 Recap and 2015 Outlook